 Come to Piazza Navona to eat, shop, or people watch in one of Rome’s busiest squares.
 Also try coming at night, which offers an entirely different experience.

-7) Stroll Down the Appian Way
+9) Stroll The Appian Way

 The Appian Way is the oldest road in Rome, located just outside the main city center, and an absolute gem worth seeing.
 Walk along the 2,300 year old Roman road to get a wonderful glimpse into the distance past.